-Another area for consideration is that the Service will need to appoint a new Chief Fire Officer when the current occupant retires during the summer of 2021.
-The PFCC has recently appointed the current Deputy Chief Fire Officer to the role of Acting Chief Fire Officer for the next 12 months.
-These changes will clearly have an impact on the skills and leadership within the most senior uniformed roles within the Service with the potential for further acting arrangements required.
+As with 2020/21, both 2021/22 and the early months of 2022/23 continues to significant changes to the Senior Leadership Team within the Fire Service.
+The regular turnover of people at this level continues to have an impact on the skills and leadership within the most senior uniformed roles within the Service with the potential for further acting arrangements required.
 It will therefore be vital that the appropriate opportunities are put in place to help develop the leaders to thrive in these roles.